MostafaAdly/MostafaAdly/README.md

     />
 </p>

-- ♦ Worked over 5.5 years in Java / Node.js development environments.
+- 🔹 Worked over 5.5 years in Java / Node.js development environments.
-- ♦ Proven ability to troubleshoot and resolve complex technical issues with creative techniques.
+- 🔹 Proven ability to troubleshoot and resolve complex technical issues with creative techniques.
-- ♦ Studing Electronics and Communications Engineering at Canadian International College.
+- 🔹 Expert backend developer with extensive knowledge in Java, Node.js, and Express.js.
-- ♦ At the moment, I am engaged in the task of [Tawbah (Application / Website / Whatsapp / Discord)](https://github.com/MostafaAdly/tawbah-website-discord).
+- 🔹 Proficient in designing and building robust and scalable applications using Java and Node.js frameworks.
-- ♦ Expert backend developer with extensive knowledge in Java, Node.js, and Express.js.
+- 🔹 Experienced in creating RESTful APIs and web services using Express.js.
-- ♦ Proficient in designing and building robust and scalable applications using Java and Node.js frameworks.
+- 🔹 Strong understanding of server-side technologies and architectures.
-- ♦ Experienced in creating RESTful APIs and web services using Express.js.
+- 🔹 Skilled in deploying and managing applications on Ubuntu servers.
-- ♦ Strong understanding of server-side technologies and architectures.
+- 🔹 Expertise in working with databases, both SQL and NoSQL, and implementing efficient data structures.
-- ♦ Skilled in deploying and managing applications on Ubuntu servers.
+- 🔹 Proficient in version control systems like Git, with experience in collaborative development using GitHub.
-- ♦ Expertise in working with databases, both SQL and NoSQL, and implementing efficient data structures.
+- 🔹 Familiarity with cloud platforms such as AWS, Azure, or Google Cloud for application deployment.
-- ♦ Proficient in version control systems like Git, with experience in collaborative development using GitHub.
+- 🔹 Solid grasp of software development principles, best practices, and design patterns.
-- ♦ Familiarity with cloud platforms such as AWS, Azure, or Google Cloud for application deployment.
+- 🔹 Excellent teamwork and communication skills, collaborating effectively with cross-functional teams.

-- ♦ Solid grasp of software development principles, best practices, and design patterns.
+- 🔸 Studing Electronics and Communications Engineering at Canadian International College.
-- ♦ Excellent teamwork and communication skills, collaborating effectively with cross-functional teams.
+- 🔸 At the moment, I am engaged in the task of [Tawbah (Application / Website / Whatsapp / Discord)](https://github.com/MostafaAdly/tawbah-website-discord).

 <h3 align="left">Connect with me:</h3>
 <p align="left">